 Search Console URL inspection (manual alternative)

 For occasional one-off checks, Search Console's URL Inspection → Request indexing works but does not scale.
-Scripts using the or tools like IndexMate are better for recurring workflows.
+Scripts using the Indexing API or tools like IndexMate are better for recurring workflows.

 Best Practices